 These apostles and prophets had no relationship with her; but the Babylon of the last day will inherit and will be responsible for the evil under which the apostles suffered.
 Yet each one shall answer for his own sin committed at the beginning or at the end of the ages, although (as we have already said) the individual sin may be aggravated by the perseverance in the same sin, or may be, on the other hand, less grave from defect of light.
 That the culpability of Babylon

-| Moreover, God was forced, as to His public government in the world, to impute everything, for His name was named upon the people.
+¦Moreover, God was forced, as to His public government in the world, to impute everything, for His name was named upon the people.
 He became, so to speak, responsible together with them for all the sin which His people committed, if He did not judge it.
 It was His glory to exercise patience, but not to permit for ever sin among the people with whom He was identified, and it is plain then, that it is the sin *of the people* which must needs be punished, just as the sin of my son accumulates by reason of my patience.
 It is not the last fault which I punish in the end, but my son, and this because of all the evil which I have borne with up to that time, and which is even enhanced by reason of my patience.
 It is thus with the people of God.

 {335}

-is real no one who knows and honours God will call in question.| Such are the clear examples we have of this principle in the government of God, of holding a system responsible for all evil which has been wrought during the whole existence of that which precedes it, whose privileges or even greater ones it inherited.
+is real no one who knows and honours God will call in question¦.

+Such are the clear examples we have of this principle in the government of God, of holding a system responsible for all evil which has been wrought during the whole existence of that which precedes it, whose privileges or even greater ones it inherited.
 We inherit the guilt of those who went before us, and we are judged responsible for the whole.
 As to the individual, he will have to bear the judgment of that which he has done.

 I now close.
-I thought that I ought not to reply to Mr. Olivier&#8217;s pamphlet; but it appeared to me that a few words on Romans n and upon the government of God, distinguishing it from individual responsibility, might help in the edification of my brethren.
+I thought that I ought not to reply to Mr. Olivier's pamphlet; but it appeared to me that a few words on @Romans 11 and upon the government of God, distinguishing it from individual responsibility, might help in the edification of my brethren.
 I feel a certain regret that some pages of what I have said on @Romans 11 present so much the form of a reply; but this had become necessary, because many were already occupied with these things in that point of view; it was therefore meeting their wants.
 It has not however, I trust, hindered the development of the subject (quite apart from the controverted points) nor the introduction of thoughts as to the position of the church, the difference between the life of Christ (the eternal life which was with the Father), and the inheritance of promise which He has taken as seed of Abraham, and on the relation of the church with the Father, on the one hand, and with the administration of His promises on the other.
 These thoughts are, it seems to me, more important aids to the progress of the children of God, than even the leading subject of the discussion.
 Yet I am perfectly assured, that if any one come to recognise the unity of the